 Indian Flora and Fauna

-CST Mumbai is full of Indian flora and fauna.
-You can walk through the sculpted pillars and get a lesson in local bio-diversity.
+The Railway Station is full of Indian flora and fauna.
+You can walk through the sculpted pillars and get a lesson about local biodiversity.
 My favorite though is this dancing peacock carved on one of the windows.

 The lady on top looks small but she is good 16+ ft tall and is called – The Lady of Progress.
 She holds the wheel in her left hand symbolizing progress or movement towards progress.
-In her right hand, she holds the torch, much like the statue of liberty.
-Our Guide told us that this symbolizes the fact that city never sleeps.
+In her right hand, she holds the torch, much like the Statue of Liberty.
+Our Guide told us that this symbolizes the fact that the city never sleeps.
 Well, it seems it is in the DNA of Mumbai that it could never sleep.

-You can take a guided tour of the CST station that covers its heritage parts as well as the CST Railway Museum.
+- You can take a guided tour of the Railway station that covers its heritage parts as well as the Railway Museum.

-The museum is open from 2 PM – 5 PM on weekdays.
-I wonder why they do not open on weekends as that is when maximum visitors would come.
+- The museum is open from 2 PM – 5 PM on weekdays.
+I wonder why they do not open on weekends as that is when the maximum number of visitors would come.
 Hope this changes soon.

-Heritage tour takes about an hour.
-The dome part that I mentioned above is not a part of the tour, rest everything is.
+- The heritage tour takes about an hour.
+The dome part that I mentioned above is not a part of the tour, the rest of everything is.

-Recommend you read following Mumbai attractions for visitors.
+Recommend you read the following attractions for visitors of the Megapolis.